These LGBTQ+-friendly bars and pubs are guaranteed to show you a good time, year-round.

 23. The Old Ship, Limehouse

 This independently run East End pub has everything you could wish for, including a beer garden, pool table, a function room for weekend DJ events and live cabaret shows, as well as a big selection of real ale, wine, and beer.
 The Old Ship also hosts regular charity events for St Josephs Hospice and The Albert Kennedy Trust, which is pretty cool.
+No wonder then that we had to feature it on this list of the best LGBTQ+ bars in London.
 17 Barnes St, E14 7NW, nearest station is Limehouse.